 So, what olive oil should you choose?
 That depends on what you’re going for.
 If you’re making a simple Mediterranean-inspired salad with just greens and tomatoes, for example, your dressing will take center stage.
-And if your dressing is going to highlight the qualities of the oil, we suggest choosing a good olive oil worth highlighting, so pull the glass bottle from your top shelf.
+And if your dressing is going to highlight the qualities of the oil, we suggest choosing a good extra virgin olive oil worth highlighting.

-Something to keep in mind when choosing your olive oil, as well, is that a good oil will not be coming in a clear bottle.
-Rather, these high-quality oils are usually stored in dark glass containers or opaque tins, because light can affect the taste of fresh olive oil and even make it turn rancid.
+Something to keep in mind when choosing your olive oil, as well, is that a good oil will not be coming in a clear bottle (unless it is also in a box).
+Rather, these high-quality oils are usually stored in dark glass containers or opaque tins, because light will accelerate the oxidation of olive oil and make it turn rancid more quickly.

-In many cases, you’ll want to choose an extra virgin olive oil (EVOO) or virgin olive oil, especially one from Spain, Greece or Italy.
+In most cases, for salads you’ll want to choose an extra virgin olive oil (EVOO).
 Why?

 - EVOO is considered to be the top-tier olive oil, both for taste and health benefits.
-There are regulations from the USDA in place that require true EVOO to not have any flavor defects.
+The international standards require true EVOO to not have any flavor defects.

-There’s another compelling reason to choose EVOO or virgin olive oil.
-These olive oils are packed with health benefits, which mean they make your healthy salad even healthier (on top of more delicious!).
+There’s another compelling reason to choose EVOO.
+Virgin olive oils are packed with health benefits, which mean EVOO will make your healthy salad even healthier (on top of more delicious!).
 Read all about the science-backed health benefits of olive oil here.
 We’ve pulled a couple below.

 - EVOO and virgin olive oil are made with mechanical methods, never exposed to high heat or chemicals.
 Cold-pressed and unrefined, these oils retain their health benefits.
 Some of the bioactive compounds found in these olive oils are oleuropein, hydroxytyrosol, and oleocanthal, which have anti-inflammatory, antioxidant, and anti-microbial properties.